 Pitt's highly acclaimed Department of Occupational Therapy offers four degree programs.
 Our entry-level degree program is currently ranked 4th in the nation according to the latest surveys of Best Graduate Schools by U.S. News & World Report.
 Our faculty help shape the future of occupational therapy through research and service on national and regional professional committees and our students give back to the community by engaging in a variety of community service activities.

-Learn more about the role of OTs in health care and access our recent newsletter to find out how Pitt OT is making a difference.
+Learn more about the role of OTs in health care.

 We offer four OT degrees: